-PLTW Engineering Offers New Interdisciplinary Learning Opportunities for 2015-16: Part 1
+PLTW Engineering Offers Interdisciplinary Learning #1

 (April 15, 2015) PLTW's approach to STEM learning goes beyond the study of science, technology, engineering, and math.
 Through activity-, project-, and problem-based curriculum, PLTW gives students a chance to lead their own learning and apply their cross-disciplinary knowledge to solve true-to-life challenges.

 Two new courses within PLTW Engineering exemplify this hands-on, interdisciplinary approach: Computer Science and Software Engineering (CSE) and Environmental Sustainability (ES).
 Both courses are available to implement in 2015-16.

 PLTW outlines one of these two courses, Computer Science and Software Engineering, below.
 (Look out for “PLTW Engineering Offers New Interdisciplinary Learning Opportunities for 2015-16: Part 2” for information on Environmental Sustainability.)